§ 3901 Contracts subject to general provisions.

-(e) The excluded driver or drivers shall be required to accept this offer of coverage, to furnish proof that such coverage is carried with another company, or surrender his/her motor vehicle operator's license to the Division of Motor Vehicles within 30 days after the offering of such coverage.
-Refusal to accept such coverage, the furnishing of adequate proof, or the failure to surrender his/her operator's license within the 30 day period will cause the cancellation of the policy or policies that they were excluded from.
+(e) The excluded driver or drivers shall be required to accept this offer of coverage, to furnish proof that such coverage is carried with another company, or surrender his or her motor vehicle operator's license to the Division of Motor Vehicles within 30 days after the offering of such coverage.
+Refusal to accept such coverage, the furnishing of adequate proof, or the failure to surrender his or her operator's license within the 30-day period will cause the cancellation of the policy or policies that they were excluded from.
 This provision shall apply as long as the designated individual could be considered a member of the household or possible occasional driver of the vehicle or vehicles he or she is being excluded from.

-§ 3910 Same — Insurer's right to impose deductible on renewal.
+§ 3910 Automobile insurance — Insurer's right to impose deductible on renewal.

 Nothing in §§ 3903-3909 of this title shall prohibit or be construed to prohibit an insurer from requiring a provision for a reasonable deductible not exceeding $100 in amount as to physical damage and comprehensive coverages of the policy as a condition to renewal of an automobile insurance policy.

 18 Del.
 C. 1953, § 3910; 56 Del.
 Laws, c.
 380, § 1.;